-Moderate quality evidence suggests the prevalence rate of HIV in people with any severe mental illness, including schizophrenia, is around 8%.
+Moderate to low quality evidence suggests the prevalence rate of HIV in people with any severe mental illness, including bipolar disorder, is around 8%.
 For hepatitis B it is around 16%, and for hepatitis C it is around 7%.
 HIV prevalence rates are similar between males and females with a severe mental illness, while males with a severe mental illness are more likely to have hepatitis B or C than females with a severe mental illness.

-Moderate to low quality evidence shows prevalence rates vary across regions.
+These prevalence rates vary across regions.
 For HIV, rates are; 1.5% in Asia, 1.9% in Europe, 2.7% in Central and South America, 6% in North America, 19.2% in Africa.
 For hepatitis B, rates are; 2.2% in North America, 2.6% in Central and South America, 2.7% in Europe, 9.7% in Asia.
 For hepatitis C, rates are; 3.0% in Central and South America, 3.1% in Oceania, 4.4% in Asia, 4.9% in Europe, 17.4% in North America.

-Moderate quality evidence shows rates are higher in people with a severe mental illness than in the general population only in regions with low overall prevalence, such as for HIV in the USA and Europe.
+Rates are higher in people with a severe mental illness than in the general population only in regions with low overall prevalence, such as for HIV in the USA and Europe.
 Rates are similar between people with a severe mental illness and the general population in regions with high overall prevalence, such as for HIV in Africa, and for hepatitis B in Asia.